-Ms Gaines is currently serving as Executive Director of Gaines Advisory, an international strategic advisory and board search firm.
+Ms Gaines is currently serving as Executive Director of Gaines Advisory, a Director of Development WA and an Independent Non Executive Director of Chalice Mining and Technology Metals Australia.

 Ms Gaines qualifications include a Bachelor of Arts from the University of Western Australia and a Graduate Diploma in Occupational Health and Safety from the Curtin University.
 She is also a Graduate member of the Australian Institute of Company Directors.